Dolgarrog power station: History

-Dolgarrog hydro-electric power station was commissioned in 1907 by the Aluminium Corporation of Dolgarrog to supply electricity to its aluminium smelting plant.
+Dolgarrog hydro-electric power station was commissioned in 1907 by the Aluminium Corporation of Dolgarrog to supply electricity to its adjacent aluminium smelting plant.
 The smelting of the mineral bauxite to make aluminium is an energy intensive process requiring a large amount of electricity.
 The availability of cheap hydro-electric power was therefore attractive.
 The construction of the power station was sanctioned under the provisions of the North Wales Electric Power Act 1904.
-Water was drawn from Llyn Cowlyd and Llyn Eigiau, via a system of leets and tunnels.
+Water was drawn from Llyn Cowlyd and Llyn Eigiau, via a system of leats and tunnels.
 There are two 48-inch (1.22 m) diameter pipelines providing a working head of 830 feet (253 m) and 1130 feet (344 m).

 The Aluminium Corporation of Dolgarrog acquired a controlling interest in the North Wales Power and Traction Company in 1918.
 Ownership of the power station was transferred in 1920 to the Power Company which was subsequently renamed the North Wales Power Company Limited.
 The Power Company also owned and operated the power stations at Cwm Dyli and Maentwrog.

 In 1924–25 the North Wales Power Company increased the capacity of the power station by adding two Pelton wheels coupled to 5 MW alternators.
 This was known as No. 2 station.

 In the mid-1930s the Company sought to further expand the power station.
 The Electricity Commissioners gave consent to the addition of a new 6.5 MW generating set.
 A new 6-feet (1.83 m) diameter pipe was installed to extend the existing 48-inch (1.22 m) pipe to Cowlyd dam.
 The North Wales and South Cheshire Joint Electricity Authority (JEA) supported the North Wales Power Bill which increased the share capital of the Power Company to £3 million.
 Money was therefore available to finance the extension.
 The power bill was enacted as the North Wales Electric Power Act 1936.

 The British electricity supply industry was nationalised in 1948.
 The North Wales Power Company Limited and the JEA were abolished and ownership of Dolgarrog power station was vested in the British Electricity Authority and its successor organisations.
 The North Wales Hydro-Electric Power Act 1952 (15 & 16 Geo.
 6 and 1 & 2 Eliz.
 2. C. cxlvi) provided for the extension of the Dolgarrog and Maentwrog catchment area including a 10 MW extension to the plant at Dolgarrog power station.
 This was No. 3 Station.

 The British electricity supply industry was privatised in 1990.
 At that time the net capability of Dolgarrog power station was 27 MW from four machines.
 The station was designated Dolgarrog High-Head power station (18.4 MW) and Dolgarrog Low-Head power station (14.98 MW).
 Ownership was vested in National Power in 1990 which demerged as Innogy plc in 2000.
 This was acquired by RWE of Germany in 2002.
 The station is currently (2020) operated by an Innogy subsidiary Innogy Renewables UK.